UK Retail 2016

 The Rockpool Research conducted between January and March 2016, considered a few major retailers from the US and a few from the UK.

 The US department stores scored higher than UK counterparts in all of the four metrics.
-For ‘data and technology’, US scored 65, where UK scored only 44.
-For ‘cross-channel experience’, US scored a 63, whereas, the UK scored only a 54.
+For ‘data and technology’, the US scored 65, where the UK scored only 44.
+For ‘cross-channel experience’, the US scored a 63, whereas, the UK scored only a 54.

-What this research found was that the UK offline retail stores were very poor at the customer personalization front.
+What this research found was that the UK offline retail stores were very poor at the customer’s personalization front.

 “A company like John Lewis is often touted as a great example of omnichannel, but it is not consistent across all the different areas that make omnichannel effective – whereas Sears is,” says Rockpool CEO, Bruce Griffin.